-In accordance with LRS 33:4574.2, the Bureau prepared and submitted its annual budget to the Parish Council for approval.
-The Parish Council approves the annual budget submitted by the Bureau through the adoption of a parish ordinance.
-Amendments to the adopted budget require approval of the Parish Council in the same manner as the adoption of the original budget.
+In accordance with LRS 33:4574.2, the Bureau prepares and submits its annual budget to the Council for approval.
+The Council approves the annual budget submitted by the Bureau through the adoption of a parish ordinance.
+Amendments to the adopted budget require approval of the Council in the same manner as the adoption of the original budget.
 The Bureau prepares its budget on the modified accrual basis of accounting.
-The budgets presented in these financial statements are as originally adopted, or amended, if applicable.
+The budgets presented in these financial statements are as originally adopted, or amended.